peter-kimanzi/careerpal-advert-website/README.md

 # careerpal-advert-website

-This is a  website that acts as a source of information to careerpal pal global which is the parent site
+This is the main  website that acts as a source of information to careerpal pal global which is the parent site

 ## Technologies used